 All work published on Media Diversified is the intellectual property of its writers.
 Please do not reproduce, republish or repost any content from this site without express written permission from Media Diversified.
 For further information, please see our reposting guidelines.

-Henna is the Editor of Media Diversified, but when she gets a minute to spare she writes about food, the arts and media.
+Henna is the former Editor of Media Diversified, but when she gets a minute to spare she writes about food, the arts and media.
 In a previous life she fed her addictions by running restaurants serving Levantine and North American-inspired menus for five years.
 You can find her recipes at hennazamurdbutt.com or watch her make them on IG @hennazb.

 All images in this piece are by Wasi Daniju.